-- Contributions
+Contributions

-- Total and Net OPEB Liability
+Total and Net OPEB Liability

-- Sensitivity to Changes in the Discount Rate and Healthcare Trend Rates
+Sensitivity to Changes in the Discount Rate and Healthcare Trend Rates

-- OPEB Expense and Deferred Outflows/Inflows of Resources Related to OPEBs
+OPEB Expense and Deferred Outflows/Inflows of Resources Related to OPEBs

-- Schedule of Changes in Net OPEB Liability
+Schedule of Changes in Net OPEB Liability

-- Schedule of Employer Contributions
+Schedule of Employer Contributions

-On the basis of the 2020 valuations, it is our opinion that LAGERS continues to satisfy the actuarial principles of level cost financing.
+On the basis of the 2021 valuations, it is our opinion that LAGERS continues to satisfy the actuarial principles of level cost financing.

-Future actuarial measurements may differ significantly from the current measurements presented in this report due to such factors as the following: plan experience differing from that anticipated by the economic or demographic assumptions; changes in economic or demographic assumptions; increases or decreases expected as part of the natural operation of the methodology used for these measurements (such as the end of an amortization period or additional cost or contribution requirements based on funded status); and changes in plan provisions or applicable law.
+Future actuarial measurements may differ significantly from the current measurements presented in this report due to such factors as the following: plan experience differing from that anticipated by the economic or demographic assumptions; increases or decreases expected as part of the natural operation of the methodology used for these measurements (such as the end of an amortization period or additional cost or contribution requirements based on funded status); and changes in plan provisions or applicable law.